 Next, they re-built ZeroCater.com on Heroku using React with a Node.js host.
 It’s designed as a front-end only microservice that consumes APIs from the legacy app.
 Currently, ZeroCater is running approximately 12 services on Heroku to support their front-end, back-end, and API gateway.

 When they wanted to test the marketplace concept, the team built a standalone MVP on Heroku, which allowed them to test and iterate quickly.
 In order to ensure that the test marketplace code was kept separate from their production code, the team used Ruby on Rails instead of their usual Python/Django preference.

 As a parallel effort, the ZeroCater team leveraged Heroku to build a new backend infrastructure for their platform that would support their long-term objectives, including integrating the final marketplace code as well as migrating to a microservices architecture.
 ZeroCater’s development cycles slowly eat away at the AWS legacy app, carving out small pieces to re-build as microservices on Heroku.
 These new microservices, such as email sending or vendor availability display, then become shared resources for the legacy app and other parts of the platform.

 ZeroCater engineers saved a lot of time by integrating Heroku Add-ons that give them additional functionality through cloud-based services.
 Their main data store is Heroku Postgres, and they use Heroku Redis for caching.
-Other add-ons include SSL and Expedited SSL for encryption and SSL certificate management, and CloudAMPQ for message queuing.
+Other add-ons include Expedited SSL for SSL certificate management and CloudAMPQ for message queuing.

 The company uses Desk.com to manage customer service requests, Salesforce to manage vendor relationships, and Pardot for marketing automation.
 Chartio, a third-party tool, pulls data out of Salesforce and Desk.com into Postgres and builds reports.
 Stripe processes payments for the marketplace as well as the concierge side of the business.